kutlay/getting-started-with-cuopt/README.md

 Run `2-test.sh` to run a simple model shared by NVIDIA.
 Look for the solution of the problem printed on the terminal, and the total travel time solution.

+## Linode Images

+GPUs are costly, file storage is cheap.
+If you're trying this out on Linode, I recommend [capturing an image](https://techdocs.akamai.com/cloud-computing/docs/capture-an-image) of your Linode after the installation process.